EthanPerello/npc-forge/docs/how-to-use.md

 5. Edit and regenerate elements as needed
 6. Begin conversations to develop the character further

-### Character Development Through Chat
+### Character Development Through Chat and Editing

 1. Create initial character with basic details
 2. Save to library and start chatting
 3. Explore character background through conversation
 4. Edit character based on insights from chat
+5. Use portrait editing to refine character appearance
+6. Generate additional traits as character develops
-5. Continue conversations to develop relationships
+7. Continue conversations to develop relationships

+### Portrait Enhancement Workflow

+1. Generate character with basic portrait
+2. Save to library and review portrait quality
+3. Open character in edit mode
+4. Use "Edit Portrait" to refine appearance with text prompts
+5. Try different edit prompts for various improvements
+6. Save changes when satisfied with results

+### Trait Development Process

+1. Start with basic character generation
+2. Review generated traits in edit mode
+3. Add custom traits relevant to your story
+4. Use "Add Generated Trait" for AI suggestions
+5. Regenerate individual traits that need improvement
+6. Organize traits for better character presentation

 ### Organizing Your Collection